• Skip to primary navigation

 Christine Rooney

-This easy Prosciutto Wrapped Asparagus recipe is roasted in the oven until crispy and served with a creamy lemon tarragon dipping sauce!
+This Prosciutto Wrapped Asparagus is an easy appetizer!
+It's roasted in the oven and served with a creamy lemon tarragon dipping sauce.

 5 from 3 votes